Jim Laker: Style and personality

 In the 1986 Barclays World of Cricket, Colin Cowdrey wrote a mini-biography of Laker, whom he praised as "perhaps the best off-spin bowler the game has seen".
 Cowdrey described Laker as the "perfect model" for an aspiring slow bowler because he was tall and strong with big hands and a high action.
 Laker's strength gave him the capability to undertake long spells of bowling.
 His varied flight of the ball was difficult for the batsman to predict and, if he was given any assistance by pitch or weather conditions, Laker could generate extra pace and spin so as to be at times "almost unplayable".

 John Arlott once wrote that batsmen at the non-striking end "could hear the ball buzz" as Laker imparted spin on to it.
-Garry Sobers agreed with him, saying that "you could hear the ball fizz as Jim spun it".
-Sobers said that Laker was the "undoubtedly the best off-spinner I ever saw" with Lance Gibbs not far behind.
+Gary Sobers agreed with him, saying that "you could hear the ball fizz as Jim spun it".
+Sobers said that Laker was "undoubtedly the best off-spinner I ever saw" with Lance Gibbs not far behind.
 Sobers was especially wary of Laker's straight ball because, unusual among spinners, it was delivered at lesser pace than his spinning deliveries and it "drifted" (i.e., as an outswinger).

 Fred Trueman, who knew and got along with Laker very well, described him as "a modest, laconic, sometimes dour guy".
 Like everyone else in cricket, Trueman was astounded by Laker's world record at Old Trafford in 1956 but was more impressed by Laker's "self-effacing" reaction to the achievement.
 As Trueman says, photographs of Laker in the next day's newspapers show him strolling towards the pavilion, not even smiling, sweater over his shoulder, "as if returning from net practice".
 Trueman went on to say how he "shuddered to think" what sort of posturing would ensue in the unlikely event that Laker's performance should be matched by a 21st-century cricketer.

 In Peter May's autobiography, he wrote about how Arthur McIntyre kept superbly to the great Surrey bowling attack of Bedser, Loader, Laker and Lock on difficult wickets.
 McIntyre himself said that, of the four, he had the greatest difficulty keeping wicket to Laker who "spun the ball so viciously".

 In 2006, Peter Richardson considered the differences between Laker and Lock, saying that Laker was "slightly cynical, difficult to connect with, laconic and moody".
 Richardson said that Laker and Lock did not get on together and were always competing.
 Their approaches to the game differed as Lock "would attack" while Laker just kept "chipping away".
 Richie Benaud had also noted their different characteristics in the way they appealed for a dismissal: "Laker was apologetic, Lock a demander".
 May, who was Laker's Surrey captain after Stuart Surridge retired in 1956, said that the mere idea of Laker showing enthusiasm was "absurd".